toradex/moses/clients/csharp/TorizonAppDeploymentAPI/generated/docs/ProgressApi.md

 > Progress ProgressStatus (string progressId = null)

-retrieves status of an operation
+Retrieves progress status of an operation

-return status and messages, it's blocking until status changes or the operation is completed
+Return the operation status, progress and messages, it's blocking until status changes or the operation is completed/terminated.
+Not all operations can return detailed progress information (it may not be possible to estimate it before starting the actual operation), it's anyway granted that an operation will report its completition/failure.

 ### Example